Jingo88/booze_api/README.md

 ### Introduction

 * This is an API built using `Express.js` and `SQLite3`
-* This API is intended to help others practice building CRUD applications
+* This API is intended to help you practice building CRUD applications

 ### Database